kabornblack/kabornblack/README.md

 🌐 Aspiring Web Developer | Passionate about Back-End Development

-💻 I'm a motivated and dedicated web developer with a strong foundation in JavaScript.
+💻 I'm a motivated and dedicated web developer with a strong foundation in javaScript && nodeJs.
 I'm eager to contribute my skills and learn new technologies to create engaging and amazing user web experiences.

-🚀 Currently exploring frameworks like NodeJs, MongoDB and ReactJs and learning about responsive web app principles, server rendering and restful APIs.
+🚀 Currently exploring frameworks like mongoDB, reactJs and typeScript.
+Learning more about responsive web app principles, server rendering and restful APIs.
 Excited to work on projects that challenge me and help me grow as a developer.

 🎓 I recently completed several online web development training, where I gained hands-on experience in building websites and collaborating in a team environment.
-I have a keen eye for detail and strive to write clean and maintainable code.
+I have a keen eye for detail and strive to write clean, readable and maintainable code.

-🔧 Proficient in: JavaScript and NodeJs
+🔧 Proficient in: JavaScript && NodeJs.